indica-mcf/Indica/doc/tutorial.rst

 -------------------------------

-Now we fit a gaussian over-density on the low field side of the plasma using the predicted and actual bolometry measurements:
+Now we fit a gaussian over-density on the low field side of the plasma using the actual bolometry measurements and our bolometry predictor:

 .. code-block:: python